taconi/plugin-channel/README.md

 * [`nelua`](https://github.com/leapofazzam123/micro-nelua-plugin) - Nelua support for Micro text editor.

+### Markdown

+* [`preview`](https://github.com/weebi/micro-preview) - A very simple plugin to preview markdown in a second editor pane using pandoc.
+* [`mdtree`](https://notabug.org/dustdfg/micro-mdtree) - A plugin for the micro text editor to add sidebar for jumpring and viewing TOC of markdown files.

 ### Others

 * [`splitterm`](https://github.com/lukhof/splitterm) - Run a file or a selection of an inerpreted language within a new terminal window.